elliotclowes/learnt.me/Welcome.md

 ## What is this site?

-Think of *Learnt.me* as my personal Wikipedia.
-It's essentially a collection of my notes turned into a website.
-And I'm constantly adding and removing notes as I learn and discover new things.
-So this site will forever be a work in progress.
-It's as close to a digital version of my brain as you can get. [[About This Site|More in-depth info here]].
+*Learnt.me* is a collection of my notes turned into a website.
+But it’s much more than that.
+It’s me and my brain in digital form.
+On this website I add things I’ve learn, book highlights that inspire me, great articles I’ve read, a ‘life log’, and my personal preferences on everything from furniture to living life.
+This site will forever be a work in progress. [[About This Site|More in-depth info here]].

 ## What am I up to right now?